dina252006/2/README.md

 2. Open the project in your Java IDE.
 3. You can directly use the implemented classes in your Java project or run the test cases provided in `Test.java` to validate the functionality.

-## Contributions

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.